 What's the difference between degree apprenticeships and degrees?

-Degree apprenticeships and degrees have the same qualification level – but what are the differences?
+Degree apprenticeships and traditional degrees have the same qualification level – but both offer pros and cons depending on the learner.
+Here at OneFile, we explain the key differences.

 1. Courses available

-DA: Degree apprenticeships are new to the HE scene, but there are already 100s of different courses available – from finance to engineering.
-Interest from universities is growing, so we expect numbers to rise rapidly.
+DA: Degree apprenticeships are relatively new within higher education, and so at the moment, there are fewer courses available – but you can still study a wide range, from accounting to travel.
+At the same time, interest from universities is growing, so we expect numbers to rise rapidly.

 2. Course delivery

-D: Depending on their course, students spend a proportion of their time on campus in lectures and seminars, and complete self-guided learning at home.
+D: Traditionally, degree students spend a proportion of their time on campus, attending lectures and seminars, and completing self-guided learning at home.

 3. Assessment process